 Philosophy & Religious Studies

-At Key Stage 4, students study more philosophical and ethical issues such as: medical ethics, relationships and the nature of good and evil.
-GCSE Philosophy and Ethics encourages students to develop their evaluative and analytical skills essential for success in higher education.
+At Key Stage 4, Philosophy and Religious Studies is a core subject, with all students following the AQA GCSE Specification A. The course encourages students to develop their evaluative and analytical skills essential for success in higher education.
 Lessons provide regular opportunities for students to discuss and debate their viewpoints and the views of others, and develop an awareness and understanding of moral and spiritual beliefs.

 Key Stage 3